binux/pyspider/docs/Command-Line.md

 #### -i, --interactive

-With interactive mode, pyspider will start a interactive console asking what to do in next loop of process.
+With interactive mode, pyspider will start an interactive console asking what to do in next loop of process.
 In the console, you can use:

 ``` python
 crawl(url, project=None, **kwargs)